sbmpost/AutoRaise/README.md

 *Note*: focusDelay is only supported when compiled with the "EXPERIMENTAL_FOCUS_FIRST" flag.

   - pollMillis: How often to poll the mouse position and consider a raise/focus.
 Lower values increase responsiveness but also CPU load.
-Default = 50
+Minimum = 20 and default = 50.

   - delay: Raise delay, specified in units of pollMillis.
 Disabled if 0.
 A delay > 1 requires the mouse to stop for a moment before raising.